Aloe Vera Plants: Our Best Tips for Growing and Care

 Unless the climate where you live is extremely mild (never gets below 50ºF/10ºC), it is best to keep your aloe vera indoors.
 They are hardy in zones 9 to 11, but are most commonly enjoyed as house plants.
 Because they are composed of so much water, aloe veras are extremely susceptible to frost.
 Think of the indigenous climate of your plant and you’ll know its ideal conditions.
 In the case of aloe veras, they love to be in the sun (though they will tolerate some hours of shade) and do well in dry climates.

 Aloe vera plants are readily available anywhere you can buy plants.
 Soil should be well-drained (a cactus mix works well) and the pot should have enough room for the plant, specifically its root ball, to grow.
 When re-potting, choose a container that’s wider than the previous, not deeper, and with extra room equivalent to 3 to 5 times the size of the current root ball.
 If you are able to plant outdoors, this should be done in spring.

-Aloe veras are tolerant of dry conditions, but that doesn't mean we shouldn't water them!
+Aloe vera plants are tolerant of dry conditions, but that doesn’t mean we shouldn’t water them!
 In the summer months, soak them thoroughly (make sure soil has good drainage), but allow them to dry very well between waterings (dry to a depth of 1 to 2 inches).
-Fertilization is best achieved with worm casings and compost teas, according to Love To Know: Home & Garden.
 During winter months, when the plant is dormant, water less frequently, if at all.